rednafi/rednafi.com/content/misc/install.md

 install -d -m 600 foo/bar/bazz
 ```

-This creates the directory hierarchy:
+This creates the directory hierarchy first and then sets the permission.
+Here's how they
+look:

 ```sh
 tree foo